Loomeh/LinuxAutosplitter/README.md

 **If you would like to see an example of this being used for a real game then look [here](https://github.com/Loomeh/JSRLinuxAutosplitter)**

+## How to set the library up
+First, find out if your game runs in x86 or x64.
+To do this, open a terminal and type `file <executable>`.

+If it returns `ELF 32-bit LSB executable`, it's 32 bit.
+If it returns `ELF 64-bit LSB executable`, it's 64 bit.

+Then copy the .hpp files from the appropriate x86 or x64 folder into your project files.

 ## Clearing some things up
 When I posted this on Reddit a lot of people were confused on what this is and how to use this.
 Hopefully this section will answer those questions.